-Bob Evans is marketed as a farmhouse style casual restaurant that specializes in breakfast and family meals.
-You’ll find lots of traditional comfort foods on the menu, including slow-roasted turkey and pot roast dinners, sausage gravy breakfast bowls, and starchy sides such as green beans and ham, macaroni and cheese, and mashed potatoes and gravy.
+You’ll find lots of traditional comfort foods on the Bob Evans menu, including slow-roasted turkey and pot roast dinners, sausage gravy breakfast bowls, and starchy sides such as green beans and ham, macaroni and cheese, and mashed potatoes and gravy.

 Bob Evans also has a full bakery, and they make their own pies, cookies, and breads.
 As you can see, it’s not always easy to eat low-carb here, which is why we recommend sticking to your keto plan and eating at home whenever you can.

-Low-carb dieters need to be extra careful when ordering here.
+Low-carb dieters need to be extra careful when ordering at Bob Evans.
 Forgetting to customize your meal could result in a disastrous stomach ache or being kicked out of ketosis.

 Keep in mind that eating low-carb is not always the same as eating strict keto.